2 suicide attacks outside Kabul airport; Russia says 13 dead - NewsBreak

 2 suicide attacks outside Kabul airport; Russia says 13 dead

 KABUL, Afghanistan — (AP) — Two suicide bombers and gunmen attacked crowds of Afghans flocking to Kabul's airport Thursday, transforming a scene of desperation into one of horror in the waning days of an airlift for those fleeing the Taliban takeover.
-At least 13 people were killed and 15 wounded, Russian officials said.
+At least 13 people were killed and dozens wounded, Russian officials and aid workers said.

+At least 12 U.S. service members were among the dead, including 11 Marines and one Navy medic, according to two U.S. officials.
+Officials say a number of US military troops were wounded and warned the toll could grow.
+It was not clear if they were included in the Russian toll.

 One of the bombers struck people standing knee-deep in a wastewater canal under the sweltering sun, throwing bodies into the fetid water.
 Those who moments earlier had hoped to get on flights out could be seen carrying the wounded to ambulances in a daze, their own clothes darkened with blood.